 litterbox, consider getting one with higher sides.
 Or you can make your cat a

 larger litterbox by using a large plastic storage box with high sides (the ones I use are about 12 inches high) and cutting an opening in one side to allow easy access.
-This is also a good option for a
+This is also a good option for a cat who has

 joint problems or other mobility issues — just make sure there are no sharp cut edges that could cause injury.

-Some cats may also need a transition period, so leave the old box next to the new for one to two weeks, until you see the cat using the new box more frequently.
+cats may also need a transition period, so leave the old box next to the new for one to two weeks, until you see the cat using the new box more frequently.
 Then you can remove the old box.
 You should also try to pick a box that is at least one and a half times the length of your cat from the tip of her nose to the base of her tail.
 Most traditional litterboxes are much smaller, so it’s no wonder if your cat is tossing some litter over the side.

 Like this article?
 Have a point of view to share?
 Let us know!